CortexFoundation/tech-doc/cortex-guide.md

 ## Start Up

-The Cortex Theseus project start-up documentation is located at [link](clients.md)
+The Cortex Theseus project start-up documentation is located at the [link](clients.md).

 ## Cortex Release